City of Boerne v. Flores

 City of Boerne v.
-Flores, 521 U.S. 507 (1997), was a landmark decision of the Supreme Court of the United States concerning the scope of Congress's power of enforcement under Section 5 of the Fourteenth Amendment.
+Flores, 521 U.S. 507 (1997), is a landmark decision of the Supreme Court of the United States concerning the scope of Congress's power of enforcement under Section 5 of the Fourteenth Amendment.
 The case also had a significant impact on historic preservation.

 In this case, the Court enjoined enforcement of the Religious Freedom Restoration Act (RFRA), as it applied to the states, stating the statute was an unconstitutional use of Congress's enforcement powers.
 Legal scholars have criticized this case stating that, "Without RFRA, questions of religious freedom will be decided in different ways in different states, and even for different religious groups."
 Scholars also stated that, "This places smaller religions at a relative disadvantage- a situation inconsistent with the governing ideal of the Fourteenth Amendment."

 Facts

 The basis for dispute arose when the Catholic Archbishop of San Antonio, Patrick Flores, applied for a building permit to enlarge the 1923 mission-style St. Peter's Church in Boerne, Texas, which was originally built by German residents.
-The building was located in an historic district and was considered a contributing property.
-Local zoning authorities denied the permit, citing an ordinance governing additions and new construction in an historic district.
+The building was located in a historic district and was considered a contributing property.
+Local zoning authorities denied the permit, citing an ordinance governing additions and new construction in a historic district.
 The archbishop brought suit, challenging the ruling under the Religious Freedom Restoration Act (RFRA) of 1993.
-Flores argued that the Boerne, Texas, congregation had outgrown the existing structure, rendering the ruling a substantial burden on the free exercise of religion without a compelling state interest.
+Flores argued that the Boerne congregation had outgrown the existing structure, rendering the ruling a substantial burden on the free exercise of religion without a compelling state interest.